Greece to begin laying wildfire victims to rest amid recriminations

-Prime Minister Alexis Tsipras took political responsibility on Friday for the tragedy as opposition leaders accused the government of failing to adequately safeguard lives.
+Prime Minister Alexis Tsipras took political responsibility on Friday for the tragedy after dropping from public view for three days.

+Opposition leaders accused the government of failing to adequately safeguard lives, and officials said the death toll could rise yet further.

 On Sunday, three members of the same family are due to be laid to rest in the first known funeral since the blaze broke out on Monday in the seaside village of Mati, 30 km (17 miles) east of the Greek capital Athens.